j4w8n/supakit/README.md

 ## Differences from the official Supabase Sveltekit auth helper
 - Uses `httpOnly` cookie storage, for tighter security against XSS.
 This includes CSRF protection for the endpoint.<sup>[1](#httponly-cookie-exception)</sup>
-- You can use your own custom Supabase clients, the clients provided by Supakit, or a mix (eg Supakit for browser, custom for server; or vice versa).
 - Offers a secure client-side "session" store, which is hydrated with Supabase session info after most auth events.
 This helps with immediate reactivity after these events occur.
 - Saves the `provider_token` and `provider_refresh_token` in their own `httpOnly` cookies.
 These values are also available in `event.locals.session`.
 Please note that Supakit will not refresh these tokens for you.
 - Option to not use server-side features.